Hungary national football team

 The Hungary national football team (magyar labdarúgó-válogatott, /hu/) represents Hungary in men's international football, and is controlled by the Hungarian Football Federation.
 The team has made nine appearances in the FIFA World Cup, and five in the UEFA European Championship.
 Hungary plays their home matches at the Puskás Aréna, in Budapest, which opened in November 2019.

-Hungary has a respectable football history, having won three Olympic gold medals, finishing runners-up in the 1938 and 1954 World Cup, and third place in the 1964 European Championship.
-Hungary revolutionized the sport in the 1950s, laying the tactical fundamentals of Total Football and dominating international football with the remarkable Golden Team which included legend Ferenc Puskás, one of the top goalscorers of the 20th century, to whom FIFA dedicated the Puskás Award, given annually to the player who scored the "most beautiful" goal of the calendar year.
-The side of that era has the all-time highest Football Elo Ranking in the world, with 2230 in 1954, and one of the longest undefeated runs in football history, remaining unbeaten in 31 games, spanning over four years including the much heralded Match of the Century.
+Hungary has a significant history in international football, having won three Olympic gold medals, finished as runners-up in the 1938 and 1954 World Cup, and finished in third place in the 1964 European Championship.
+Hungary developed influential tactical approaches and achieved international success with the Golden Team, which included forward Ferenc Puskás, one of the leading goalscorers of the 20th century.
+The team influenced later tactical developments in football, including aspects of the style associated with Total Football.
+FIFA named the Puskás Award, given annually to the player who scored the "most beautiful" goal of the calendar year in honor of Puskás.
+The side of that era holds the second all-time highest Football Elo Ranking in the world, with 2233 in 1954, and one of the longest undefeated runs in football history, remaining unbeaten in 31 games, spanning over four years and including the Match of the Century.

 The Hungarian team faced a severe drought starting from their elimination at the 1986 World Cup, failing to qualify for a major tournament for thirty years and reaching their lowest FIFA ranking (87) in 1996, as well as finishing sixth in their group of the Euro 2008 qualifiers.
 They then began a turnaround, qualifying for three consecutive European Championship in 2016, 2020 and 2024, as well as achieving promotion to the 2022–23 UEFA Nations League A.